 - Facilitate and where applicable conduct selective research on water issues;

-- Serve as a Higher Education (PhD; Post-Doc; Staff-Exchange) soundboard to the SADC region on regional water matters;
+- Serve as a Higher Education (PhD; Post-Doc; Staff-Exchange) soundboard to the Regional Economic Communities on regional water matters;

 - Collaborate with other networks and institutions in specialised areas;

-- Establish a continental water research agenda which is populated from the SADC regional water agenda.
+- Establish an African continental water research agenda that is populated from the African-regional water agendas.

 During the 11th General Assembly of AMCOW of 2013 in Cairo, Egypt, where the AU/NEPAD Centres of Excellence was also mandated “to develop a Human Capacity Development Programme aimed at addressing junior professional and technician level capacity challenges in the water sector”.
 Decision: EXCO/11/2013/CAIRO/17.
 To view the decisions of this meeting click here (Refer to point 12 in the document on page 5).

 In 2018/2019, a further decision was adopted by the AMCOW General Assembly which “directs the [AMCOW] Secretariat to work with the AUC and NEPAD Centres of Excellence to support the understanding of patterns of knowledge and skills demand and migration in order to both strengthen the resilience of the Africa’s Water Resources Sector at national and transboundary level; and promote Youth Employment.”
 Decision: GA/11/2018/LBV/7.
 To view the decisions of this meeting, click here.
 (Refer to point 7 in the document on page 5).

 This can be achieved, amongst other means, through one-on-one engagement with AMCOW and AMCOST though the SADC Technical Advisory Committee, to observe political direction; engage in order to provide evidence-based research.